addshore/dockerit/README.md

   -e, --env stringArray   Set environment variables -h, --help              help for dockerit
-      --home              Mount the home directory of the user --me                User override for the command, runs as current user --port string       Port mapping <host>:<container> eg. 8080:80 --pull              Pull the docker image even if present
+      --home              Mount the home directory of the user --magic             Magically use magic settings based on the image being used --me                User override for the command, runs as current user --port string       Port mapping <host>:<container> eg. 8080:80 --pull              Pull the docker image even if present